quoctin/quoctin.github.io/_posts/2018-06-17-mihcak-filter.markdown

 ## Mihcak's denoising filter
 <p align="justify">
 <b>HL, LH, HH</b> account for high-frequency components including noise, thus denoising will be employed on these three bands.
 For most of denoising algorithms, the distributions of noise and data have to be made.
-Mihcak's <i>et. al.</i> made assumptions that the noise is Additive White Gaussian Noise (AWGN), and the wavelet coefficients (elements of <b>HL, LH, HH</b>) are independent and identically distributed (i.i.d) Gaussian random variables.
+Mihcak's <i>et al.</i> made assumptions that the noise is Additive White Gaussian Noise (AWGN), and the wavelet coefficients (elements of <b>HL, LH, HH</b>) are independent and identically distributed (i.i.d) Gaussian random variables.
 Since wavelet coefficients is locally distributed, it is hard to assume a wavelet coefficients as global i.i.d.
-Therefore, Mihcak <i>et. al.</i> relax the assumption so that wavelet coefficients are <i>local i.i.d</i>.
-This assumption is known as <i>spatial adaptivity</i>, and thus Mihcak's filter is capable to adapt itself to different image regions.
+Therefore, Mihcak <i>et al.</i> relax the assumption so that wavelet coefficients are <i>local i.i.d</i>.
+With this assumption, Mihcak's filter is designed so that it is capable to adapt itself to different image regions (<i>spatial adaptivity</i>).
 </p>

 <img src="/assets/img/mihcak_filter/statistical_model.png" width="500" />